-March 31, 2021 March 31, 2020 16.
-Trade payables Trade payables [Refer Note (a) below and Note 26] Total outstanding dues of micro and small enterprises 10 Total outstanding dues of creditors other than micro and small enterprises 1,957 667 1,967 667 Amounts are not presented since the amounts are rounded off to Rupees million. (a) Disclosure required under Clause 22 of Micro, Small and Medium Enterprise Development Act, 2006: (i) The principal amount and the interest due thereon remaining unpaid to any supplier as at the end of each year Principal amount due to micro and small enterprises 10 Interest due on the above (ii) The amount of interest paid by the buyer in terms of section 16 of the MSMED Act, 2006 along with the amounts of the payment made to the supplier beyond the appointed day during each accounting year 59 4 (iii) The amount of interest due and payable for the period of delay in making payment (which has been paid but beyond appointed day during the year) but without adding the interest specified under the MSMED Act, 2006 (iv) Interest due and payable for the period of delay in making payment during the year - (v) The amount of interest accrued and remaining un-paid at the end of each accounting year - - (vi) The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise for the purpose of disallowance as a deductible expenditure under Section 23 of the MSMED Act, 2006 2 1 (b) The above disclosures are provided by the Company based on the information available with the Company in respect of the registration status of its vendors/ suppliers. (c) All Trade Payables are 'current'.
-The Company's exposure to currency and liquidity risks related to trade payables is disclosed in note 29.
-17. Other current liabilities Statutory taxes and dues payable 42 11 42 11
+\Amounts are not presented since the amounts are rounded off to Rupees million.

+(b) Disclosure required under Clause 22 of Micro, Small and Medium Enterprise Development Act, 2006

+(i) The principal amount and the interest due thereon remaining unpaid to any supplier as at the end of each accounting year Principal amount due to micro and small enterprises 20 10 Interest due on the above - (ii) The amount of interest paid by the buyer in terms of section 16 of the MSMED Act, 2006 along with the amounts of the payment made to the supplier beyond the appointed day during each accounting year 26 59 (iii) The amount of interest due and payable for the period of delay in making payment (which has been paid but beyond appointed day during the year) but without adding the interest specified under the MSMED Act, 2006 (iv) Interest due and payable for the period of delay in making payment during the year - - $(\vee)$ The amount of interest accrued and remaining un-paid at the end of each accounting year - - (vi) The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise for 2 2

+- the purpose of disallowance as a deductible expenditure under Section 23 of the MSMED Act, 2006 - (a) The above disclosures are provided by the Company based on the information available with the Company in respect of the registration status of its vendors/ suppliers. - (c) All Trade Payables are 'current'.
+The Company's exposure to currency and liquidity risks related to trade payables is disclosed in note 28.